 Set an inclusive, efficient and welcoming tone during your new hire's first 90 days

 It takes a village to effectively bring a new employee on board.
 While you may lead the effort, there will undoubtedly be many others, such as your school/unit human resources manager, a lab manager, a department administrator, a formal “buddy” within your group, or your new hire’s teammates who will share in the tasks to help get your new hire oriented.
 Your local HR manager is your key resource along the way and can help to clarify local practices, and to collaborate with you to establish an effective work relationship and working environment for your new hire.
-Review our onboarding frequently asked questions for more information.

 Studies show that a carefully planned and executed onboarding process leads to increased retention, productivity and performance.

 Planning and executing the new hire's onboarding experience includes key elements to manage.